ncatlab/nlab-content/pages/0/3/9/0/10930/content.md

 =--

-This page collects some links related to
+This page is to record the reference:

 * [[Michael Hopkins]], [[Jacob Lurie]]:

+  \linebreak

   **Ambidexterity in $K(n)$-Local Stable Homotopy Theory**

+  \linebreak

   (2013)